 The Development Fund, as mentioned above, provides an opportunity for Student Groups to apply for funding directly from us.
-This is free money for you, so please have a think about what you could use it for and get some applications in!
+This is free money for your group, so please have a think about what you could use it for and get some applications in!

 Each Student Group can apply for up to £1000 per year and you can submit bids in collaboration with other societies if you wish to run larger events.
-The application must be for something specific, and there are some things that the Fund cannot cover.
+The application must be for something specific that can be costed and the grant may only be spent on this specific item/activity agreed.
+The development fund should be used to the benefit of a majority/all of your members.
+There are some things that the fund cannot cover.
 These include:

-- a.
-Funding for something that has already taken place - b.
-Donations or affiliations to other charities or political organisations - c.
-Ultra Vires spending - d.
-Food and drink (normally)
+- a) Funding for something that has already taken place - b) Donations or affiliations to other charities or political organisations - c) Ultra Vires spending (e.g. not something that goes against our objectives as a Charity) - d) Alcohol - e) Food and drink (normally)